khangnguyen0306/SWD392_NET1701_Group_abc/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it according to your needs.

-Enjoy exploring our Exchange Used Website!
+Have fun exploring our Hotel Booking Website!